-The Life Care Plan isn’t only an exact monetary number that defines the cost that this medical professional put onto the family, but a Life Care Plan’s primary responsibility to ensure that the child is taken care of for his or her lifetime.
+The life care plan isn’t only a monetary number that defines the cost that this medical professional put onto the family.
+The primary goal of a life care plan is to ensure that the child is taken care of for his or her lifetime.

 What is Included in a Life Care Plan?

-A Life Care Plan strives to plan costs associated with the permanent care for the infant, including adulthood expenses.
-Generally, a life care plan will provide:
+A life care plan strives to plan costs associated with long-term care for the infant, including expenses arising as the child ages into adulthood.
+Generally, a life care plan will include:

 - A list of the physicians and medical team responsible for the medical care of the infant